|✍️ Editor's take: We don't recommend Sold.com. The company makes misleading claims, has poor customer service, and doesn't save you money.|

 Is Sold.com legitimate?

 Yes, Sold.com is a legitimate company and a licensed real estate brokerage in California.
-All agent matching services must be licensed in at least one state to operate legally nationwide.
+All agent matching services must be licensed real estate brokers in at least one state to legally operate nationwide.

 Sold.com was founded in 2018 by executives from several major real estate companies, including Auction.com, Fizber, Realtor.com, and LendingTree.